 - Friday: Chet Moritz, Ph.D. - Stimulation of the Brain and Spinal Cord

 Morning speakers were impressed with the many thoughtful questions from the students and the conversation surrounding each lecture.
 During the afternoon, students participated in hands-on activities, discussed college life with undergraduate students, toured the University of Washington campus and visited the Amplifying Movement & Performance (AMP) lab.

 Students expressed their appreciation to hear from CNT faculty and learn about new treatments and therapies for neurological disorders and diseases.
-Applications for the summer 2024 YSP-REACH will be available on the CNT web site later this year.
+Applications for the summer 2024 YSP-REACH are now available on the CNT web site.